 Swanton Pacific Ranch

 Owned and operated by California Polythecnic State University, Swanton Pacific Ranch produces over five tons of apples every year.
-The two-acre orchard hosts 12 different apple varieties, all with individual ripening periods, meaning that the picking season lasts well into late fall.
-The ranch is open Labor Day weekend, and the season is expected to go through early November.
+The two-acre orchard hosts 12 different apple varieties, all with individual ripening periods, meaning that the picking season lasts well into late fall (this year, they are estimating early November).
 Nestled in the foothills along the central coast and outlying Monterey Bay, this orchard is the perfect distance away for a family day trip!

 Swanton Pacific Ranch